AdobeDocs/commerce-admin.en/help/page-builder/3-catalog-content.md

    ![[!DNL Page Builder] and Text Editor attributes in the storefront](./assets/pb-storefront-product-attribute.png){width="600" zoomable="yes"}

-**Congratulations!** You have completed the [!DNL Page Builder] Catalog Content exercise.
+You have completed the [!DNL Page Builder] Catalog Content exercise.
 Keep the work that you created, so you can refer to it later.

 [1]: https://www.youtube.com/
 [2]: https://vimeo.com/